online doctor logo

 Symptoms of Herpes on Tongue

-Herpes symptoms in the mouth usually start about 2-12 days after getting the infection and can last 7-10 days.
+Herpes symptoms in the mouth usually start about 2-12 days after the infection and can last 7-10 days.
 Oral herpes symptoms include:

 • Pain, burning, tingling, itching at the site.

-• Blisters initially appear as small, shallow ulcers on a red base and then soon become dry and crusted, appearing yellow.
+• Blisters initially appear as small, shallow ulcers on a red base and then become dry and crusted, appearing yellow.
 You can also develop herpes blisters on the tongue or herpes under the tongue.

 • Sores can appear on the lips, nose, tip of the tongue, under the tongue, gums, cheeks, throat, roof of the mouth, chin, or neck.